ang-zeyu/infisearch/docs/src/search_configuration.md

 `resultsPerPage = 8`

-In all UI modes, an infinite scrolling intersection observer is attached to the bottom of the relevant container.
+In all UI modes, an infinite scrolling intersection observer is attached to the last search result, if any.
 When triggered, search result previews are fetched and/or generated for a number of these results only.

 Lowering this can have a noticeable performance improvement on result generation, as more `.html / .json` files have to be retrieved on-the-fly, parsed, and processed.
 This is especially true if using option 1 above.